 CANADA: Fairweather On Dessert Maker's Menu

+The mystery buyers of Canadian fashion retail chain Fairweather are a leading men's clothing retailer and a frozen dessert manufacturer, newspaper reports claimed on Thursday.
 According to sources quoted in an article in the Financial Post, the 71-store chain has been snapped up for $20 million in a partnership between Isaac Benitah, president of International Clothiers, and Michael Serruya, co-chairman of CoolBrands and president of Yogen Fruez.

 - Outdoor performance apparel 2016: A broader perspective